Construction of Gothic cathedrals: Construction site

 This process required a team of specialized workers.
 This included the hewers who cut the stone, the posers who set the stones in place; and layers who cemented the pieces together.
 These craftsmen worked alongside the carpenters who built the complex scaffolds and models.

 Work continued six days a week, from sunrise until sundown, except Sundays and religious holidays.

 The stones were finished at the site and put into place, following the drawings by the master mason displayed in his workshop on the site, or sometimes inscribed on the floor of the cathedral itself.
 Some of these plans can still be seen on the floor of Lyon Cathedral.

 Since the Gothic cathedrals were the tallest buildings built in Europe since the Roman Empire, new technologies were needed to lift the stones up to the highest levels.
 A variety of cranes were developed.
 These included the treadmill crane, a type of hoist powered by one or more men walking inside a large treadmill (ecureuil).
 The wheel varied in size from .5 to 8 m, and allowed a single man to hoist a weight of up to 600 kg.

 During the winter, the construction on the site was usually shut down.
 To prevent the rain or snow from damaging the unfinished masonry, it was usually covered with fertilizer.
 Only the sculptors and stone-cutters, in their workshops, were able to continue work.

 Workers

 The stone-cutters, mortar-makers, carpenters and other workers were highly skilled but usually illiterate.
 They were managed by foremen who reported to the master mason.
-The foremen used tools such as the compass to measure and enlarge the plans to full size. and levels using lead in glass tubes to assure and the blocks were level, The stone dressers used similar tools to make sure the surfaces were flat and the edges were at precise right angles.
+The foremen used tools such as the compass to measure and enlarge the plans to full size, and levels using lead in glass tubes to assure that the blocks were level.
+The stone dressers used similar tools to make sure the surfaces were flat and the edges were at precise right angles.
 Their tools were frequently shown in the medieval miniature drawings of the period (see gallery).